Kitchen Divas

 YouTube video

-A hand picking up some fiddle faddle.
+A hand picking up some fiddle faddle from a bowl.

 Fiddle Faddle Recipe